Localhost: Packet processing

-The processing of any packet sent to a loopback address is implemented in the link layer of the TCP/IP stack.
-Such packets are never passed to any network interface controller (NIC) or hardware device driver and must not appear outside of a computing system or be routed by any router.
-This permits software testing and local services in the absence of any hardware network interfaces.
+The processing of any packet sent to a loopback address, is implemented in the link layer of the TCP/IP stack.
+Such packets are never passed to any network interface controller (NIC) or hardware device driver and must not appear outside of a computing system, or be routed by any router.
+This permits software testing and local services, even in the absence of any hardware network interfaces.